dominickpastore/pymd4c/README.md

 ---------------------

 The MD4C library provides various option flags for parsers and renderers as named constants.
-Those are made available as module-level constants in PyMD4C.
+These are made available as module-level constants in PyMD4C.

 ### Parser Option Flags